 And when liberals have a choice siding with people to government, the people are always going to lose.

-Now, remember, ladies and gentlemen, just to show you, uh, remind you again, listen to this program regularly, and you'll be on the cutting edge of societal evolution.
+Now, remember, ladies and gentlemen, just to show you, remind you again, listen to this program regularly, and you'll be on the cutting edge of societal evolution.

 It was two weeks ago that I made a prediction to you.

-I says the Democrats run around and scrounge around for some sort of an agenda and some sort of a plan by which they can approach the upcoming 06 campaign.
+I said, if Democrats run around and scrounge around for some sort of an agenda and some sort of a plan by which they can approach the upcoming 06 campaign, I said, keep a sharp eye out for something they might call the affordability crisis.

 Gasoline prices skyrocketing, the price of everything going up, the economy teetering on collapse, soup lines forming everywhere.